 Oxford is known as home to University of Oxford, and on a visit you will have a chance to see some of the beautiful buildings that make up the campus.
 There are lots of adorable cafés and shops here.
 It’s a really nice to place to spend a day, and a very different experience than London!

 On my trip, I took a combined day trip that included the Warner Brothers Studio (Harry Potter!) and an afternoon in Oxford.
 I loved every minute of it, this was an awesome combination.
-When we arrived in Oxford there was a brief guided tour, a great way to get the lay of the town, and then we had a couple of hours to explore ourselves.
+There was a brief guided tour, a great way to get the lay of the town, and then we had a couple of hours to explore ourselves.
 Here’s the tour that I booked.
 This tour sells out!
 Book in advance.
 If you’re not a big Harry Potter fan, you can go straight to Oxford or find a tour that combines Oxford and another place like Windsor Castle, Stonehenge, or Stratford-upon-Avon.

 Stonehenge and Bath

 Stonehenge and Bath are a standard day trip combination.
-It’s believe that Stonehenge was constructed between 3000 and 2000 BC, and it seems like archaeologists are always learning more about it!
+Stonehenge was constructed between 3000 and 2000 BC, and archaeologists are always learning more about it!

 The city of Bath (a relatively small city, with less than 100,000 people) was built as a spa when the Romans built baths and a temple.
 There’s lots to explore here, and it’s absolutely beautiful!
 Book a day trip like this one that combines Stonehenge and Bath, and that gives you lots of free time to explore.
 Resist the urge to do a day trip that has you hoping on and off without any time to the places!

 The Cotswolds are adorable.
-We’re talking little cottages covered in ivy and flowers, fluffy white sheep roaming the fields, tiny canals running alongside the streets, and people peddling around on bicycles.
-We drove past the Cotswolds on our way to Warner Brothers, and it looks like a postcard.
+Little cottages covered in ivy and flowers, fluffy white sheep roaming the fields, tiny canals running alongside the streets, and people peddling around on bicycles.
+It looks like a postcard!

 This is the tour that we very, very seriously considered.
 It’s a day trip, lunch included, to the Cotswolds.
 The moment that I return to London, I’ll be booking this!